huanhe4096/mcp-quick-start/README.md

 uv sync
 ```

-I want to take a look a different frameworks
+I want to take a look a different frameworks.
+The following points need to be considered:

+1. Documentation: having comprehensive documents is very important for development
+2. Community support: the more people use, the better support
+3. Main contributor: person-driven, community-driven, or company-driven
+4. Showcase: big projects

 ## OpenAI's Agent SDK